- 1. Choose your keywords carefully

 Rules that are too strict or not suitable for your class

 There is such a thing as too strict.
-If you already have behavior issues in your classroom, no rule will help you unless you make significant changes to how your students perceive and understand the purpose of the rules.
+If you already have behavior issues in your classroom, no rule will help you unless you make significant changes to how your students perceive and understand the purpose of the common school rules.
 Depending on what kind of class this is, it can be challenging to have suitable rules for every student.
 Sometimes the number of pros does not outweigh the number of cons.

 Rules that are too flexible or not respected by students

-To establish rules that work for everyone, it is best to know what kind of class this is and how strict you need them to be.
+To establish classroom rules for students that work for everyone, it is best to know what kind of class this is and how strict you need them to be.
 Everyone adheres to different expectations, so do not force yourself into a specific model.
 If you do not want to have a rigid list of rules, that is perfectly fine.
 You can still have a positive class culture by being flexible with the guidelines and focusing more on students’ behavior rather than their actions.

 Here are some simple steps you can take to get started: